isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

     parameter is specified both globally and in ``dhcp-ddns``, the latter value will be ignored.
 In either case, a log will be emitted explaining what has occurred.
-Specifying these values within ``dhcp-ddns`` is deprecated and support for it may be removed at some future date.
+Specifying these values within ``dhcp-ddns`` is deprecated and support for it will be removed at some future date.

 The default configuration would appear as follows: